scania-digital-design-system/tegel/.github/CODE_STYLE.md

 ## Events
 The tegel components emit custom events to allow the users to repond to changes/updates in the components.
-These are all named using the sdds-prefix.
+These are all named using the tds-prefix.
 This is done in order to not have conflicting events and to make it clear to the user the specified event is something that is emitted from a tegel component.

-The events are named according to our naming convention: 'sdds' + event.
-For a click event this would result in the event being called `sddsClick`.
+The events are named according to our naming convention: 'tds' + event.
+For a click event this would result in the event being called `tdsClick`.

 ### Internal events
 Some of the component are using event to communicate with its parent/child.
 These events are not recommended to use in any way since they might change without notice.
 Their payload might also be changed based on refactoring of components.
 These events are prefixed with 'internal'.
 This is to make it as clear as possible to a user that this is an internal event that the components are using, but the user should not interact with it.
-E.g. `internalSddsPropsChange`.
+E.g. `internalTdsPropsChange`.